algaebrown/Metadensity/README.md

 | DATADIR          | parsed information of above, python .pickle file                                         | https://www.dropbox.com/sh/hoya37n9pmuqd4l/AABBSpcpjFYIUFWMdIRuJtU4a?dl=0                   |                  |

+## Advanced usage:
+if you are using some coordinate that we don't have precomputed "DATADIR", please check out [this notebook](https://github.com/algaebrown/Metadensity/blob/master/docs/source/parse_gencode_coords_into_data.ipynb) on how to build one yourself.

 # Step 2: Command line usage: the most vanilla functions
 `python scripts/run_metadensity_vanilla.py -h`